 - Childhood Obesity

 - Getting Started with Weight Loss

 - Weight Loss Procedures and Surgeries

 - Weight Loss Strategies

 - Q What is the best form of exercise for me to burn fat and calories?

 - Q How many calories do different activities burn?

-- Q How can dance burn calories?
+- Q How does fidgeting burn calories?

 - Q What is Excess Post-exercise Oxygen Consumption (EPOC)?

 - Q Will I burn more fat if I exercise at a lower intensity for longer?